shelbycobra/COMP445/README.md

 # How to run
+Run the router, client and server in separate terminal windows.
 ## Step 1.
 Run the router

 **Example**
 ```
 ./router --port 3000 --drop-rate 0.2 --max-delay 10ms --seed 1